HKUDS/RLMRec/README.md

 We utilized three public datasets to evaluate RLMRec:  *Amazon-book, Yelp,* and *Steam*.

-Each user or item has a generated text description.
+Each user and item has a generated text description.

 First of all, please **download the data** by running following commands.
  ```